knstvk/akkount-jmix/frontend/README.md

-# React Front-end Client for Jmix
+# React Front-end Client for CUBA Platform

-This project was generated with [@haulmont/jmix-front-generator](https://docs.jmix.io/jmix/0.x/frontend-ui/index.html).
+This project was generated with [@cuba-platform/front-generator](https://github.com/cuba-platform/frontend).

 Install dependencies: